 Too much testosterone

 One of the key male hormones is testosterone and when this is overproduced it starts to morph into a chemical called DHT (Dihydrotestosterone).
 This substance, if not kept in check can lead to all sorts of issues within the body, but the main one being premature hair loss and male pattern baldness.
 This is distressing at any age, but especially so in someone who is young and apparently very healthy and fit.
+So, it is very important to keep testosterone normal.
 However, this phenomenon isn’t just restricted to men.
 Women also carry smaller amounts of testosterone in their systems too, but these can also be increased by undertaking too much exercise.
 The effects on women are that they may suffer the same type of hair loss on their heads, but begin to grow more hair on their face and body, which can be very upsetting.
 This type of occurrence is more common in men and women who train with weights in excessive amounts.

 The overall key here is to vary your workout routine, to keep it simple and above all, not to over do it at all, workout for short periods so you do become out of breath and raise your heart rate, but take care to ensure you get adequate rest periods too, rather than high impact over a few hours with no breaks at all.
 It is one thing to be fit and lean, but it’s not worth putting your health and wellbeing at risk.
 If you’re in any doubt about your exercise regimen, then speak to your doctor or healthcare practitioner for more help and advice.